Adino-S/Adino-Friday-23-November-Assignment/README.md

 ### CREATED BY **ADINO OLAGO**
 ![Adino Olago](https://github.com/Adino-S/Adino-Friday-23-November-Assignment/blob/master/Images/AdinoProfilePic.png)
 ## Why you should pick ADINO
-In just one week, and I've learnt how to code!
+In just one week, I've learnt how to code!

 ## Qualifications
 * Kick-ass strategist